Twitter restricts Marjorie Taylor Greene's account over Nashville school shooting-related "vengeance" post

 Six people, including three nine-year-olds, were killed in the Nashville school shooting on Monday.

-The shooter Audrey Hale, who was killed by police during the attack, was identified by police as a female who had used male pronouns on social media.
+The shooter, Audrey Hale, was killed by police during the attack and was identified by police as a female who had used male pronouns on social media.
+But authorities have not said there is any connection whatsoever between the shooter's gender identity and a motive for the shooting.

 Greene has been a vocal critic of transgender rights and last year supported a proposal to criminalize the provision of gender-affirming healthcare for minors.